China launches its first homegrown aircraft carrier

 Analysts inside the country have previously said China needs at least five to six aircraft carriers.
 The United States currently has 10 aircraft carriers in service, with another about to be commissioned.

-The Chinese government's military build-up has unsettled its neighbors and Washington, particularly as Beijing has taken a more robust stance in territorial disputes in the South China Sea.
+The Chinese government's military buildup has unsettled its neighbors and Washington, particularly as Beijing has taken a more robust stance in territorial disputes in the South China Sea.

 According to Yvonne Chiu, an assistant professor at the University of Hong Kong, China's navy is trying to enhance its ability to operate globally across open oceans.